 Discover the Simplified Joint Stock Company or SAS in Uruguay, and understand how it presents an attractive option for foreign executives looking to expand in this developing country.
 For years, entrepreneurs have advocated for more sophisticated tools to boost business activity in Uruguay.
 Despite steady GDP growth since 2003, certain limitations persisted that hindered the advancement of Uruguay’s business and commercial framework.
-With the introduction of the SAS in Uruguay, a more agile and accessible business structure has emerged, offering foreign executives an attractive avenue for market entry and expansion.
+With the introduction of the SAS in Uruguay, a more agile and accessible business structure has emerged, offering foreign executives an attractive avenue for registering a company in Uruguay.
 By understanding the characteristics of the SAS in Uruguay, foreign entrepreneurs can take advantage of this innovative legal framework to navigate the complexities of the Uruguayan business landscape and capitalize on the country’s economic potential.

 On 11 September 2019, the government passed the Entrepreneurs Act.
 This piece of legislation promotes the development of the country’s entrepreneurial culture.
 One key development was the introduction of the SAS in Uruguay.